 Energy performance is increasingly becoming a political topic.
-As a result, it cannot be excluded that new legislation will be passed on energy performance.
+As a result, it is possible that new legislation will be passed on energy performance.

-4.6 Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
+6. Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
 Since 2009, the Swiss government has provided funding for energy-efficient renovation of premises.